mha6/sura-features/README.md

 ### Connectedness: Similarity and Complementarity

-In coming up with a measure to define how connected a pair of suras are, we are looking for deep structural connections, beyond superficial similarities.
+In coming up with a measure to define how connected a pair of suras are, we are looking for **deep structural connections**, beyond superficial similarities.
 For this reason, we include measures of _complementarity_ in connectedness.
 For example, if Sura 1 has an 80-20 distribution of ayat related to janna and nar, and Sura 2 has a 20-80 distribution, we take that as strong evidence of abstract, structural similarity between the two.
 Our measure of connectedness subsumes both similarity and complementarity.

 ## Features